Skip to main content

 What This Means for Wright County Residents

-Wright, Minnesota has received an Air Quality Grade of C (55/100) based on a decade of EPA monitoring data.
+Wright, Minnesota has received an Air Quality Grade of C (55/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 49 falls in the "Good" range.

 Concerning trends show air quality has been declining, with the median AQI rising by 12 points over the monitoring period.
 This could be driven by increased development, wildfire smoke, or industrial activity.

 The primary pollutant affecting this area is Fine Particulate Matter (PM2.5).
-Over the past 5 years, this area has averaged 5 unhealthy air quality days per year — days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+Over the past 5 years, this area has averaged 5 unhealthy air quality days per year, days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+The American Lung Association's State of the Air report provides additional context on long-term health risks from air pollution exposure.